 Interval (Calendar Years) Inspection Item Maintenance 1 2 5 6 7.5 15 Initials Per Condition Inspections Condition Inspection and 100-hr Inspection (See "Condition Inspections and 100-Hour Inspections" on page 3-9.)
-X or every 100-hrs Avionics Transponder Inspection/Test per FAR 91.413 (See "Transponder" on page 13-8.)
-X Weight & Balance Statement Perform a weight and balance procedure on the aircraft and record the results in the aircraft's on-board POH (See "Empty Weight and CG Measurement" on page 3-30.) x NOTE: A new weight and monitor possible water the aircraft.
-Compare an differences. intrusion, ab: sorption, and the o collection of sand or o other foreig ın matter in Engine Replace hoses (See Rotax Manual) х Brakes Replace brake discs (See "Wheel and Brake System Maintenance" on page 14-18.) x
+X 12 or every 100-hrs Avionics Transponder Inspection/Test per FAR 91.413 (See "Transponder" on page 13-10.) Х Weight & Balance Statement Perform a weight and balance procedure on the aircraft and record the results in the aircraft's on-board POH (See "Empty Weight and CG Measurement" on page 3-31.) х NOTE: A new weight and needed in order to moniforeign matter in the air the reason for any differ tor possible v craft.
+Compa vater intr usion, ab sorption, and the col lection of so and or other Engine Replace hoses (See Rotax Manual) Х Brakes Replace brake discs (See "Wheel and Brake System Maintenance" on page 14-18.)

-Interval (Calendar Years) Inspection Item Maintenance 1 2 5 6 7.5 15 Initials Brakes Replace caliper pistons and piston seals (See "Wheel and Brake System Maintenance" on page 14-18.) × Brakes Replace o-ring seals, bearings, and screws of the wheels (See "Wheel and Brake System Maintenance" on page 14-18.) x IPS Soft pack, inspection and repacked.
-Refer to the BRS Instructions For Continued Airworthiness (ICA). x IPS Replace BRS Rocket Motor by date of expiry.
-Refer to the BRS Owner's Manual.
 X

+Interval (Calendar Years) Inspection Item Maintenance 1 2 5 6 7.5 15 Initials Brakes Replace caliper pistons and piston seals (See "Wheel and Brake System Maintenance" on page 14-18.) x Brakes Replace o-ring seals, bearings, and screws of the wheels (See "Wheel and Brake System Maintenance" on page 14-18.)
+X IPS Soft pack, inspection and repacked.
+Refer to the BRS Instructions For Continued Airworthiness (ICA).
+X IPS Replace BRS Rocket Motor by date of expiry.
+Refer to the BRS Owner's Manual. Х

-1. The same inspection (See "Condition Inspections and 100-Hour Inspections" on page 3-9.) is required every 100 flight hours or every 12 calendar months, dependent on which comes first.
+^{1.} The same inspection (See "Condition Inspections and 100-Hour Inspections" on page 3-9.) is required every 100 flight hours or every 12 calendar months, dependent on which comes first.
 On completion of the condition inspection or 100-hr inspection both the operation hours and calendar time are reset.

-Maintenance Comments:

-"Maintenance Schedules" on page 2-16

-"Condition Inspections and 100-Hour Inspections" on page 3-9

-"General Engine Line Maintenance" on page 16-26

-"Wheel and Brake System Maintenance" on page 14-18

-"Transponder" on page 13-8

-"Empty Weight and CG Measurement While on Gear" on page 3-30

-"Empty Weight and CG Measurement While on Jackpoint Scales" on page 3-32
+^{2.}The 100-hour limitation may be exceeded by not more than 10 hours while en route to reach a place where the inspection can be done.
+The excess time used to reach a place where the inspection can be done must be included in computing the next 100 hours of time in service.

+- "Maintenance Schedules" on page 2-16 - "Condition Inspections and 100-Hour Inspections" on page 3-9 - "General Engine Line Maintenance" on page 16-26 - "Wheel and Brake System Maintenance" on page 14-18 - "Transponder" on page 13-10 - "Empty Weight and CG Measurement While on Gear" on page 3-31 - "Empty Weight and CG Measurement While on Jackpoint Scales" on page 3-33